-Please note that the Legislative Policy and Research Office provides centralized, nonpartisan research and issue analysis for Oregon's legislative branch.
-The Legislative Policy and Research Office does not provide legal advice.
-Background Briefs contain general information that is current as of the date of publication.
-Subsequent action by the legislative, executive or judicial branches may affect accuracy.
+Committee Services provides centralized, nonpartisan research and issue analysis for the Legislative Branch.
+Committee Services does not provide legal advice.
+Background Briefs are intended to give the reader a general understanding of a subject, and are based on information which is current as of the date of publication.
+Legislative, executive, and judicial actions subsequent to publication may affect the timeliness of the information.